Indoor air quality affects the well-being of everyone in your household. Here are 5 ways to improve indoor air quality in your home.

 Houseplants Can Harm or Improve Indoor Air Quality

 Certain species of plants have been proven to be air filters through scientific studies.
 Keeping some houseplants in your home can be beneficial for air quality if they are properly taken care of.
 Houseplants are detrimental to air quality when they are overwatered, causing mold to grow in the soil.
 If you choose to add houseplants to improve indoor air quality, learn about their care requirements and let the soil dry out between waterings.
+Excessive watering of houseplants can increase the home’s humidity as well so be careful.

 Eliminate Dust Through Cleaning